yeswehack/PwnFox/README.md

 PwnFox give you fast access to the Firefox containers.
 This allow you to have multiple identities in the same browser.
 When PwnFox and the `Add container header` option are enabled, PwnFox will automatically add a `X-PwnFox-Color` header to hightlight the query in Burp.

+PwnFoxBurp will automatically highlight and strip the header, but you can also specify your own behavior with addons like logger++.

 ![tabs](/screenshots/tabs.png)
 ![burp](/screenshots/burp.png)